-According to the NOS, a private household has suitable housing when there are enough bedrooms for family members based on age, gender, and relationships among household members.
+According to the NOS, a private household has suitable housing when there are enough bedrooms for children and family members based on age, gender, and relationships among household members.

 A maximum of two people can share a bedroom